 I frown slightly at the grandeur of the room, and glance at the woman who has reappeared at the door, a tray of food in her arms.

 She lays down bowls of steaming food.
 My eyes widen and my stomach sings.
-The rice is pearly white, the kimchi is succulently crunchy, and the vegetables are fragrant and bright.
+The rice is pearly white, the kimchi is succulently crunchy, and the vegetables are fragrant and fresh.
 It’s the most heavenly meal I have ever eaten.
 I’d known that some people could live this way under the Occupation, but rumours would often circulate about them.
 That they maintained their wealth through treacherous collaboration.

 “Do you live here alone?”
 I ask.

 “No,” she says quickly.
 “My family are in Seoul.
 They’ll be back the day after tomorrow.”

 She’s moving around the room, preparing a clean outfit for me.
 There’s no change in her face, but I feel that she is lying.